-For the past number of months there has been ads on-line advising how to speed up your computer showing people washing their keyboards in soap and water, when you check it out the ad is actually for a antivirus program.
-Or other ads showing a famous person offering to help you make millions then when you click the ad it is a scam and the famous person is not even involved.
+For the past number of months there has been ads on-line advising how to speed up your computer.
+The ads are showing people washing their keyboards in soap and water.
+Then when you check it out the ad is actually for a antivirus program.
+Or other ads showing a famous person offering to help you make millions.
+Then when you click the ad it is a scam and the famous person is not even involved.

 If you truly want to learn about anything, including photography read and study all you can BUT understand that many times the information is probably not 100% truthful.
 Take courses (of course I think it should be my course for photography:-) ) but before you do weigh the information and who is presenting it.
 Don’t assume if it is on line that it is true or even that if it is in person that it is true.
 Weigh everything and trust no one as the saying goes.